FaizRasool/threetiertemplate/README.md

 tampering, loss, damage, and seizure.
 > Most Azure services are deployed regionally, and customers can configure certain Azure services to store customer data only in a single region.
 Each facility is designed to run 24x7x365 and employs various industry-standard measures to help protect operations from power failure, physical intrusion, and network outages.
 > These datacenters comply with industry standards (such as ISO 27001) for physical security and availability.
 They are managed, monitored, and administered by Microsoft operations personnel.
 Azure offers a wide range of encryption capabilities, giving customers the flexibility to choose the solution that best meets their needs.
-> When customers delete data or leave Azure, Microsoft follows strict standards for overwriting storage resources before reuse.Upon a system�s end-of-life,
+> When customers delete data or leave Azure, Microsoft follows strict standards for overwriting storage resources before reuse.Upon a system's end-of-life,
 > Microsoft operational personnel follow rigorous data handling procedures and hardware disposal processes to help assure that no hardware that may contain customer data is made available to untrusted parties.
 > To ensure data resiliency Azure asynchronously replicates data from a primary location to a secondary location within the same region.
 > For applications resiliency, Microsoft Azure patterns ensure that at least one virtual machine will be available and meet the 99.95% Azure SLA.